kemmita/.NetCore-Gist/Setting up AspNetCore.Identity for React consumption.md

             services.AddAuthentication();
         }
 ```
 6. We will now seed our database with test users.
+This will be done in the persistence project, file Seed.cs
 ```cs
     public class Seed
     {